Skip to main content

 • The Lodis encouraged the arts and architecture, with significant contributions like the construction of the Lodi Gardens in Delhi.

-• Their rule ended with the invasion of Babur, marking the establishment of the Mughal Empire.
+• Their rule ended with the invasion of Babur, the last ruler Ibrahim Lodi faced defeat in the Battle of Panipat 1526, this defeat led to the rise of the Mughal Empire.

 Read our detailed article on the Lodis Dynasty.